LenguajesYMaquinas/SwiftParser/README.md

 ## About this

 This program is a parser for a reduced structure defined with the sytax described in the [statement](/statement.pdf) file.
+The production rules are in EBNF grammar are on the [production-rules](/production-rules.pdf) file.

 ## Technologies